tyre/llamaindex-pinecone/README.md

 }
 ```

 Notice that the vector has been split to fit the dimension of the index.
-The ids in Pinecone have been adapted to be indexed in order and the metadata is preserved.
+The ids in Pinecone have been adapted to be indexed in order, prefixed by the node's id, and the metadata is preserved.

+The node's id is always included in the metadata, so deleting the document handles cleaning up all related vectors automatically.

 ### Customization